Path-Check/universal-verifier-app/README.md

 <img align="right" src="./docs/screenshots/HomePage.png" data-canonical-src="./docs/screenshots/HomePage.png" width="350px"/>

-Universial Verifiable Credentials Verifier app for android and iOS using PathCheck's SDKs.
-It scans a QR code for a covid passport/credential/pass, returns a "Pass" or "Fail" and stores it locally in the phone.
+Universal Verifiable Credentials Verifier app for android and iOS using PathCheck's SDKs.
+The app scans a QR code for a passport/credential/pass, cryptographically verifies it and displays the results on the phone.

 The app helps business and organizations save time and labor whe verifying the veracity of digial or paper covid passport/credentials/pass.
 Typical use cases include: (i) confirming that a student or employees has been vaccinated for their HR files and (ii) verificaton of a clean health for individuals physically entering a school, stadium, office building, etc.